 Prior to starting her own company, Chris-Tia represented Fortune 500 companies in complex business transactions involving technology and open source code.
 Chris-Tia earned her A.B. in Economics from Harvard University with high honors, and is a graduate of Harvard Law School.

-Today, she uses her success in the beauty space to advocate for women experiencing financial difficulties, who are undergoing treatment, to highlight health disparities due to race and socio-economic factors, and to empower women to listen to their bodies through the tgin Foundation.
+Today, she uses her success in the beauty space to advocate for women experiencing financial difficulties, who are undergoing treatment, to highlight health disparities due to race and socio-economic factors, and to empower young women to listen to their bodies through the tgin Foundation.

-Chris-Tia is currently penning her next book, which she plans to release in 2019, called This is Only a Test: What Breast Cancer Taught me about Faith, Love, Hair and Business.
+Check out Chris-Tia’s new book called This is Only a Test: What Breast Cancer Taught me about Faith, Love, Hair and Business.

 Interview with Chris-Tia